pith/docs/docs/business/bibliography/index.md

 This books builds upon the one from Eric Evans and a decade of DDD experience to provide concrete guidance on implementing the DDD in real-world projects.
 This book is a must-read for anybody looking to put DDD into practice.
-It also addresses the use of DDD in relation to popular architecteral styles like REST.
+It also addresses the use of DDD in relation to popular architectural styles like REST.

 [Buy it online](http://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577).